 Responsible Minerals Procurement

-In recent years, issues have been raised from the perspective of human rights protection such as child labor, and the Responsible Minerals Initiative (RMI) has decided to add cobalt to the surveyed minerals, and companies' responsibility in mineral procurement is expanding.
-From these landscapes and the perspective of corporate social responsibility, the Nippon Chemi-Con Group have set a policy for mineral procurement in accordance with the OECD (Organisation for Economic Co-operation and Development) due diligence guidance, and have a basic policy which provide not to procure minerals related to disputes and human rights violations.
+In recent years, the issue of "conflict minerals" has been raised from the perspective of human rights violations such as child labor, abominable mining conditions, and environmental pollution in mining areas.
+The Responsible Minerals Initiative (RMI) has decided to add cobalt to surveyed minerals, and the corporate social responsibility in minerals procurement is further increasing.
+Against this background, Nippon Chemi-Con Group has established a minerals procurement policy in accordance with the due diligence guidance of the OECD (Organization for Economic Co-operation and Development), and the basic policy is not to procure minerals that are related to conflicts and human rights violations.